dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 phi = (1 + sqrt(5)) / 2  # sqrt(5) calculates the square root of 5
 phi_to_the_n = phi ** n  # Calculate phi to the power n
 ```

+### Personal Mad Lib

+Repeat the Mad Lib program, but write our own story.
+It can be as long as you want, but make it at least four sentences.
+Make at least once sentence that includes multiple variables, as in the last sentence of "The Magic Computers".